 Engineering UK are a Made in the Midlands Bronze Member

 By working with a wide range of partners we deliver engaging careers activities that challenge the outdated perceptions of the engineering industry.
-Through several programmes that we have we are showing young people from a variety of backgrounds how their studies can lead to very rewarding careers as STEM professionals.

 Tomorrow’s Engineers seeks to create the next generation of engineers by helping young people from all backgrounds understand the variety, excitement and opportunity presented by a career in engineering.
 The aim is for everyone between 11 and 14 to have at least one engineering experience with an employer and for equal number of girls and boys to aspire to become engineers.